Rich, whiny, with an unconscionable grudge against women and minorities

 And then?
 Your genius wins.
 Sort of.

 Wow.
 Score.
 His genius vouches for your genius.
 And versa vice.
-You write books taking all the credit yet none, because you’re just Boswelling your genius’ Johnson.
+You write books taking all the credit yet none, because you’re just Boswelling your genius Johnson.

-But it doesn’t end there, you keep creating your comic, which has been running on autopilot since Windows 2000, but now you’re able to get on Fox News for your gifts related Persuasion.
+But it doesn’t end there, you keep creating your comic, which has been running on autopilot since Windows 2000, but now you’re able to get on Fox News for your gifts related to Persuasion.
 Somehow this turns into you defending everything awful your genius does, pioneering the approach of calling any news that’s bad for your genius a “hoax.”

 Smart.
 Because if you admit that this genius is only president because of a world historically bad memo from the FBI Director, lots of help from Vladimir Putin, and heinous voter suppression made possible by a gutting of the Voting Rights Act, you’re not a genius anymore.

 Think about it.
 If you admit that you backed a guy who calls neo-Nazis and Klan members “very fine people,” your fandom just looks gross.
-If your whole thing is Persuasion, who is being Persuaded a the president of the United States standing up for racists who chased a congregation out the back door of a synagogue because they love Confederate statues so much?
+If your whole thing is Persuasion, who is being Persuaded when the president of the United States standing up for racists who chased a congregation out the back door of a synagogue because they love Confederate statues so much?

 Or maybe none of this is an accident.

 Maybe there’s a reason you were so turned on by the world’s most famous birther, a clown who called for the execution of five innocent black teenagers for sport, a network TV star accused of more than a dozen sexual assaults, a walking trust fund who spent his career dependent on undocumented labor and immigrant wives yet decided to smear immigrants to death for some political advantage.

 Maybe you see yourself in a world-class bullshitter and aspiring totalitarian who wandered into George Wallace’s central epiphany, “The whole United States is Southern!”